Ethyl eicosapentaenoic acid: Other fish-oil based drugs

-Dietary supplements
+Effectiveness

-There are many fish oil dietary supplements on the market.
-Evidence suggests that marine based omega-3 dietary supplements are able to reduce cardiovascular disease, and premature death.
-Although these effects may not carry over in other populations such as people who have diabetes.
-The ingredients of dietary supplements are not as carefully controlled as prescription products and have not been fixed and tested in clinical trials, as prescription drugs have, and the prescription forms are more concentrated, requiring fewer capsules to be taken and increasing the likelihood of compliance.
+Ethyl eicosapentaenoic acid is a prescription medication in the US, but it closely resembles other marine based omega−3 dietary supplements.
+Evidence suggests that these supplements are able to reduce cardiovascular disease, and premature death.
+These effects may not carry over in other populations such as people who have diabetes.
+Compared to dietary supplements, the ingredients in prescription drugs are more carefully controlled and are typically fixed and tested in clinical trials.
+The prescription forms are also typically more concentrated, requiring fewer capsules to be taken and increasing the likelihood of compliance.

 Side effects

 Special caution should be taken with people who have fish and shellfish allergies.
-In addition, as with other omega-3 fatty acids, taking ethyl eicosapentaenoic acid (E-EPA) puts people who are on anticoagulants at risk for prolonged bleeding time.
+In addition, as with other omega−3 fatty acids, taking ethyl eicosapentaenoic acid (E-EPA) puts people who are on anticoagulants at risk for prolonged bleeding time.

 The most commonly reported side effect in clinical trials has been joint pain; some people also reported pain in their mouth or throat.
 E-EPA has not been tested in pregnant women; it is excreted in breast milk and the effects on infants are not known.